The Bed

 One day the phone rang at 10 am.
 It was the factory telling me they would be delivering the bed at 9:30 the next morning.
 I chose to remain skeptical.

 The following day a big moving truck with four passengers and one driver arrived right on time.
 I opened my gate.
 They opened the back of their truck.
 And then they all started laughing.
 They laughed and they laughed.
-At first I thought they were100700k2.jpg laughing at me.
+At first I thought they were laughing at me.
 I was caught in a moment of awkward confusion but soon realized the cause of the laughter.

 They had forgotten the bed and driven three hours with a totally empty vehicle.